Return-to-Work Toolkit: Background for Employers

 Fortunately, accommodations for employees returning to work are highly cost effective, with most incurring little or no expense at all.
 Data collected by the Job Accommodation Network (JAN) over the years reveal that more than half of accommodations cost employers nothing.
 Of those that do cost, the typical one-time expenditure is $600 an expenditure that most employers report recouping many times over in the form of increased productivity and the savings associated with not having to recruit, hire and train a new employee.
 In fact, 74 percent of employers who implemented accommodations rated them as either "very effective" or "extremely effective."

 - Stay-at-Work/Return-to-Work: Supporting Employees Who Experience Unexpected Illness or Disability This fact sheet, co-authored by the U.S. Department of Labor's Wage and Hour Division and Office of Disability Employment Policy, informs employers about resources available to help employees who have sustained disabilities or chronic illness to return to work or stay at work.
 It also explains provisions of the Family and Medical Leave Act (FMLA) that are applicable in these situations, and how intermittent leave may assist employees to remain on the job.

-- Accommodation and Compliance Series: Return-to-Work Programs This publication from the Job Accommodation Network is designed to help employers determine effective accommodations and comply with Title I of the Americans with Disabilities Act (ADA).
-The guide provides information about return-to-work programs, including the intersection of return-to-work and the ADA.
-Also included are specific accommodation examples, and resources for additional information.
+- Accommodation and Compliance Series: Return-to-Work This information from the Job Accommodation Network is designed to help employers determine effective accommodations and comply with Title I of the Americans with Disabilities Act (ADA).